grumpycoders/pcsx-redux/README.md

 # PCSX-Redux

 ## What?
-This is yet another fork of the Playstation emulator, PCSX.
+The PCSX-Redux project is a collection of tools, research, hardware design, and libraries aiming at development and reverse engineering on the PlayStation 1.
+The core product itself, PCSX-Redux, is yet another fork of the Playstation emulator, PCSX.
 While the work here is very much in progress, the goal is roughly the following:

  - Bring the codebase to more up to date code standards.
  - Get rid of the plugin system and create a single monolithic codebase that handles all aspects of the playstation emulation.